 Here are some specific tips to help both you and the kids feel at home:

 Keep some toys on hand.
 Nothing big or expensive, just some generic stuff to keep the children busy during the 10 minutes before dinner when they’re bored with the 28 toys they brought with them.
 Animal puppets are great because you can get involved — this little bit of effort goes a long way in the children’s estimation of grandma or grandpa.
-Crayons and paper are a perennial favorite because children can play by themselves, and you can always assign them a particular picture to extend the activity.
-Puzzles and some type of colorful building blocks are a safe bet.
+Crayons and paper are a perennial favourite because children can play by themselves, and you can always assign them a particular picture to extend the activity.
+Puzzles and some type of colourful building blocks are a safe bet.
 (Be sure to avoid pieces smaller than one-and-a-half inches for children under age three.)
 Best of all, a six- to eight-inch ball will be popular with every age group and will also help get the whole brood out of the house for a little while.

 Stop at the video store before your grandchildren’s arrival.
 Get some wholesome cartoons or a suitable family movie to help fill those restless hours before bedtime.
 Never trust the ratings labels on movies!
 Many popular movies marketed for children have strong language and violence.
 Even though the kids may watch a certain movie at their house, parents aren’t always completely aware of the contents.
 More importantly, it doesn’t mean their grandparents have to condone it.
 To discover other options, ask the clerk in the store.
 Better yet, now might be the perfect time to meet the young parents down the block.